£295.00 – £785.00

 One of our Kasuga lanterns would be a most attractive focal point in any Japanese garden.

-This Japanese stone lantern does not come pre-drilled.
-We can arrange to have this Lantern drilled.
-Alternatively, you can place a tea light or candle in this lantern to produce light.
+This Japanese stone lantern is not drilled.
+You can place a tea light or candle in this lantern to produce light.